 - Agents - On Agent hosts each unpacked parcel requires about three times the space of the downloaded parcel on the Cloudera Manager Server.
 By default unpacked parcels are located in /opt/cloudera/parcels.

 - RAM - 4 GB is recommended for most cases and is required when using Oracle databases.
 2 GB may be sufficient for non-Oracle deployments with fewer than 100 hosts.
 However, to run the Cloudera Manager Server on a machine with 2 GB of RAM, you must tune down its maximum heap size (by modifying -Xmx in /etc/default/cloudera-scm-server).
 Otherwise the kernel may kill the Server for consuming too much RAM.

-- Python - Cloudera Manager and CDH 4 require Python 2.4 or later, but Hue in CDH 5 and package installs of CDH 5 require Python 2.6 or 2.7.
-All supported operating systems include Python version 2.4 or later.
+- Python - Cloudera Manager and CDH 4 require Python 2.4 or higher, but Hue in CDH 5 and package installs of CDH 5 require Python 2.6 or 2.7.
+All supported operating systems include Python version 2.4 or higher.

 - Perl - Cloudera Manager requires perl.